Search Our Website:

 What Clients Can Expect

 Amanda always works to achieve the best results for clients in line with their overall business or personal objectives.
-Amanda has strong attention to detail when providing legal advice yet never loses sight of the client’s big picture goals.
-Transatlantic clients can expect that Amanda will have a strong understanding of civil law legal systems and relevant European Union law while advising them on their U.S. litigation, arbitration, or cross-border compliance issue.
+Amanda has strong attention to detail when providing legal advice yet never loses sight of the client’s big-picture goals.

 Outside the Office